...

 What is this Icelandic beverage?

 Brennivín is considered a type of aquavit (a distilled liquor principally produced in Scandinavian nations) that is distinctively Icelandic.
 Many think it to be Iceland’s signature distilled beverage.
-Brennivín is a clear distilled herbal spirit that people often describe as having fresh rye bread notes.
+Brennivín is a clear, distilled herbal spirit that people often describe as having notes of fresh rye bread.
 It has a subtle sweetness that is blended with Icelandic water.
-It is bottled at 40% ABV (80 proof) and is not a drink for those faint of heart.
+It is bottled at 40% ABV (80 proof) and is not a drink for those of a faint heart.

 Iceland's Brennivín, Iceland’s Brennivín: Libations of the World

 There is more to this drink than many would think.
-The word “brennivín” means “burning wine,” rightfully named.
-It comes from the same root as brandy, namely brandewijn, whose roots are from the Dutch language.
+The word “brennivín” means “burning wine,” and it is rightfully named.
+It comes from the same root as brandy, namely brandewijn, which has Dutch roots.

 A variation of the same word is used in other North Germanic languages.
 In Swedish, the liquor is referred to as “brännvin,” in Danish as “brændevin,” in Norwegian as “brennevin,” and in Faroese as “brennivín.”